ValuedMammal/dante/contributing.md

 ### Contributing
 We encourage anyone to suggest fixes and improvements to the app, particularly when it comes to adding entries to our dictionary of Latin words.
-There is an [ongoing list](#can-be-added-to-latin-csv) at the bottom of the page of potential words to be added.
+There is a [growing list](#can-be-added-to-latin-csv) at the bottom of the page of potential words to be added.
 Some common action steps are:
 - If you're familiar with github
     - you can submit a pull request modifying the main latin.csv here on github, or submit other code changes
     - you can create an issue in this repo describing any problems you noticed with the telegram bot.